Category Archives: Luxembourg Royals

 by Susan Flantzer © Unofficial Royalty 2021

-Born May 10, 2020, at Grand Duchess Charlotte Maternity Hospital in Luxembourg City, Luxembourg, Prince Charles is the second of the two sons of Prince Guillaume, Hereditary Grand Duke of Luxembourg and Countess Stéphanie de Lannoy.
+Born May 10, 2020, at Grand Duchess Charlotte Maternity Hospital in Luxembourg City, Luxembourg, Prince Charles is the elder of the two sons of Prince Guillaume, Hereditary Grand Duke of Luxembourg and Countess Stéphanie de Lannoy.
 He is second in the line of succession to the throne of Luxembourg after his father.
 Charles’ paternal grandparents are Grand Duke Henri of Luxembourg and Grand Duchess Maria Teresa of Luxembourg born Maria Teresa Mestre y Batista Falla.
 His maternal grandparents are Count Philippe de Lannoy and Alix della Faille de Leverghem.

 Charles has one younger brother: